-There really aren’t any additional perks that you’ll get with this card that you wouldn’t already have with Chase Sapphire Preferred or Chase Ink Plus.
-Since we’re reviewing this card with the understanding that you have one of those, there’s really nothing else to add here.
+There really aren’t any additional perks that you’ll get with this card that you wouldn’t already have with Chase Sapphire Preferred.

 Redeeming Points (Grade: A+)

-In concert with the two cards mention, this redemption options are really solid.
+In concert with the Chase Sapphire Preferred, the redemption options are really solid.
 Here are the ways you can redeem points:

 Cash – You can redeem your points for cash at one cent per point.
 This is the least valuable way to redeem points, but if you’re in a pinch and need a bit of cash it’s nice to know you have this option.

 Travel – When you book travel through Chase using points, you get a redemption rate of 1.25 cents per point.
-Again, this isn’t the most lucrative way to redeem points, but it can be a nice option for Disney vacation packages which includes your park tickets.
-One other redeeming quality for this option is that you can still earn airline miles even when you’re using your Chase Ultimate Rewards to book the flight.
-I recently purchased a round trip flight using URs to Austin from Seattle on Alaska Airlines because I’m hoping to make Gold status for the year.
-I’ll get my Alaska miles for the flight and be one step closer to status as well.
+You can book flights, hotels, rental cars, etc. (just not Disney hotels or vacation packages).
+One redeeming quality for this option is that you can still earn airline miles even when you’re using your Chase Ultimate Rewards to book the flight.

-Transfer – The most lucrative option is transferring your Chase Ultimate Rewards to one or more of their 10 travel partners.
-The most popular options of these include United, Hyatt, Southwest Airlines, and British Airways.
+Transfer – The most lucrative option is transferring your Chase Ultimate Rewards to one or more of their 13 travel partners.
+The most popular options of these include United, Hyatt, Southwest Airlines, and JetBlue.
 Hyatt is the usually most valuable transfer partner at an average value of 2 cents per point, but having many great options helps you maximize the value because it allows you to choose between several great options.
-You can often find a sweet spot in one partner or another that can help you get more than 2 cents per point.

 Overall Grade: A